donestrera/ass-django/README.md

 # IoT Sensor Monitoring System

-This project consists of three main components:
+This project consists of four main components:

 - A Django backend server for handling sensor data
 - A React frontend client for visualization
 - An Arduino component for sensor data collection
+- YOLOv7 person detection for security monitoring

 ## Prerequisites